Waboodoo/HTTP-Shortcuts/docs/faq.md

 See the guide on [integrating with Tasker](advanced.md#integrate-with-tasker).

-## In what order are variables resolved?
+## In what order are global variables resolved?
 Can I change the variable resolution order?

-Primarily, variables are resolved in the order in which they appear on the Variables screen.
+Primarily, global variables are resolved in the order in which they appear on the Global Variables screen.
 You can change this order by rearranging the variables there.
-If this is not sufficient, e.g. because you use the same variables in multiple shortcuts but want a different order per shortcut, there is a workaround you can do:
+If this is not sufficient, e.g. because you use the same global variables in multiple shortcuts but want a different order per shortcut, there is a workaround you can do:

 1. In the shortcut editor, click on "Scripting"
-2. In the "Run before Execution" field, add a line like the following, one for each variable that you want to use, in the desired order:
+2. In the "Run before Execution" field, add a line like the following, one for each global variable that you want to use, in the desired order:

 ```js
 getVariable("my_variable2");
 getVariable("my_variable1");
 ```

-This will essentially override the resolution order.
+This will essentially override the resolution order, as the Scripting forces the variables to be resolved before the regular variable resolution step.

 ## I hid one of my shortcuts and now I can't access it anymore.
 How do I make it visible again?